Bulgaria rising: Can a growing startup movement reinvent the country’s economy?

 Startup dreams

 The scene of hundreds of young people gathered on the terrace of a downtown bar on a breezy spring evening could have been unfolding in just about any tech hub around the world.
-But on this Friday night in Sofia, Memento Bar Rakovska was buzzing with good entrepreneurial vibrations as young founders sipped cocktails, exchanged business cards, and pitched each other in the kind of setting that subtly erases the line between work and social lives.
-White balloons bearing the name of one sponsors, Obecto, bobbed hopefully around the edges of the gathering while other sponsor tables offered piles of brochures
+But on this Friday night in Sofia, Memento Bar Rakovska was buzzing with good entrepreneurial vibrations as young founders sipped cocktails, exchanged business cards, and pitched each other in the kind of setting that subtly erases the line between work and social life.
+White balloons bearing the name of one sponsor, Obecto, bobbed hopefully around the edges of the gathering, while other sponsor tables offered piles of brochures.

-This was the latest weekly gathering of the city’s biggest tech meetup, Silicon Drinkabout Sofia, an event started by Angelov in 2013 to build a sense of community among the city’s tech players and overcome the isolation that entrepreneurs could feel.
+This was the latest weekly gathering of the city’s biggest tech meetup, Silicon Drinkabout Sofia, an event started by Angelov in 2013 to build a sense of community among the city’s tech players and overcome the isolation that entrepreneurs might feel.
 “It was so difficult a few years ago, when you don’t see other people doing the same thing,” he said.
 “You think you’re some kind of crazy person.”

 Angelov grew up in a small Bulgarian town but moved to Sofia 12 years ago to start an import-expert business with a U.S. partner.
 The experience creating the technology behind the business led him to more technical startups.
-Since then, his own frenzied entrepreneurial path reflects the expansion of Sofia’s scene: co-founded one of Bulgaria’s first accelerators; co-founded a local event production company; organized several entrepreneurial side project; co-owns a couple of local bars.
-Oh, and he’s hooked into the region’s budding blockchain community, serving as community manager for LockChain, a travel booking service which just held an initial coin offering.
+Since then, his own frenzied entrepreneurial path reflects the expansion of Sofia’s scene: He cofounded one of Bulgaria’s first accelerators, cofounded a local event production company, organized several entrepreneurial side projects, and co-owns a couple of local bars.
+Oh, and he’s hooked into the region’s budding blockchain community, serving as community manager for LockChain, a travel booking service that just held an initial coin offering (ICO).

 The company has about 10 employees now and is determined to remain in Bulgaria as it prepares to expand into international markets.
 “We choose to be based in Bulgaria,” he said.
-“Our crypto project advisor is the former Bulgaria president.
+“Our crypto project advisor is the former Bulgarian president.
 We spent the last 10 years building a stable foundation.
 Now is the time to grow that foundation.”

-If Angelov has been at the center of the local ecosystem, he’s also a bit of an outlier in that his whole career has been in Bulgaria.
+If Angelov has been at the center of the local tech ecosystem, he’s also a bit of an outlier in that his whole career has been in Bulgaria.
 Much more typical are stories of Bulgarians who have spent significant time abroad, perhaps even grown up outside the country, and have more recently decided to return or invest in the country.
 For instance, venture capitalist Ezekiev worked at Microsoft in the late 1990s in Redmond, Washington, before returning to Southeast Europe.

-Valentina Milanova is currently living in London where she is working as a startup scout for the Techstars accelerator program.
-She’s worn multiple hats in the Sofia tech scene, including writing about tech for a local newspaper, and helping organize the Digitalk conference, while holding down several other jobs.
+Valentina Milanova is currently living in London, where she is working as a startup scout for the Founders Factory accelerator program.
+She’s worn multiple hats in the Sofia tech scene, including writing about tech for a local newspaper and helping organize the Digitalk conference, while holding down several other jobs.
 And if that’s not enough, she’s building her own startup on the side.
 Called Anne’s Day (in reference to Anne Frank), the company is running clinical trials back in Bulgaria on a hemp-based tampon she developed.

-Milanova got some seed funding and corporate backing but doing the clinical trials in Bulgaria is extremely cheap, she noted.
+Milanova got some seed funding and corporate backing, but doing the clinical trials in Bulgaria is extremely cheap, she noted.
 She’s hoping they’ll be done later this year, at which point she’ll focus more on her own company.
 But as she travels back and forth, she continues to be struck by just how different things seem than when she was a teenager just a few years ago.

-“When I ask my younger brother what he wants to be, he says, ‘I want to be an entrepreneur,” Milanova said.
+“When I ask my younger brother what he wants to be, he says, ‘I want to be an entrepreneur’,” Milanova said.
 “All of my friends want to be entrepreneurs.
 It’s the new hip thing.
 But it’s also attractive because it’s a way for people to build their own life.”

-Boyan Benev was away even longer.
-Born in Bulgaria, he moved with his parents to the UK just as Bulgaria’s Communist era was ending in 1990.
-More than a decade ago, after finishing university, he began investing in some Bulgarian property, a move that led to more frequent visits which left him increasingly intrigued with his homeland.
+Boyan Benev was away from the country even longer.
+Born in Bulgaria, he moved with his parents to the U.K. just as Bulgaria’s Communist era was ending in 1990.
+After finishing university more than a decade ago, he began investing in Bulgarian property, a move that led to more frequent visits and left him increasingly intrigued by his homeland.
 By 2012, he had joined local data analytics startup MammothDB as chief marketing officer before founding his own startup, SHYN in 2016.

-Like many expats who have returned, Benev feels a fierce loyalty and pride thanks to the progress he sees around him.
+Like many expats who have returned, Benev feels a fierce loyalty and pride, thanks to the progress he sees around him.
 “If we have 10 companies that are successful in Sofia, that will inspire the next generation coming up,” he said.
 “It’s very unlikely you’re going to have a kid in a small village get inspired by someone in Berlin.”

 The opportunity for locals to connect to the entrepreneurial culture seems to grow by the day.
-There are expanding entrepreneurship programs, startup events, pitch contents, meetups, all the standard stuff one expects to find in a healthy ecosystem.
-Plus co-working spaces, incubators, and accelerators.
+There are expanding entrepreneurship programs, startup events, pitch contests, meetups, all the standard stuff one expects to find in a healthy ecosystem — plus coworking spaces, incubators, and accelerators.

 And beyond just laying groundwork, some recent exits have offered examples of success stories that can be shared with fresh-faced founders to convince them that Bulgarians can compete.
-There was the 2015 sale of software development startup Telerik for $265 million to U.S. Progress.
+There was the 2015 sale of software development startup Telerik to U.S. Progress for $265 million.
 Last summer, Bulgarian travel startup Vayant was bought for $35 million.
 And mobile image software provider MM Solution was acquired last year by a Chinese company for $37 million.

-Tenko Nikolov, CEO of web host Siteground, co-founded the Bulgarian company in 2004 and it has now grown to 800 employees.
+Tenko Nikolov, CEO of web host SiteGround, cofounded the Bulgarian company in 2004, and it has now grown to 800 employees.
 He’s used that success to become one of the country’s most influential angel investors.
-Nikolov said each of these exits is making it a bit more easy for the next startups coming along by erasing any stigma that might exist for a company based in such a remote region.
+Nikolov said each of these exits is making it a bit easier for the next startups coming along by erasing any stigma that might exist for a company based in such a remote region.

 “It’s not a problem anymore when you reach out to people from Bulgaria,” he said.
 “Western companies or Asian companies, it doesn’t matter where they’re from.
 They not suspicious about Bulgaria anymore because there are so many companies coming from Bulgaria.”